dataqueso/docker-rstudio-server-pop-genetics/README.md

 docker buildx build --platform linux/amd64,linux/arm64 --rm=true -t <username>/rstudio-pop-genetics --push .
 ```

-Note, the base image does not have a build for darwin/amd64 or Intel-based Mac.
+Note, the base image does not have a build for darwin/amd64, but can still work when using the flag `--platform=linux/amd64` on Intel-based Macs.

 ## Run Image as a Container